asifbacchus/ab-particles/README.md

         </script>
     </head>
     ```

+    > Remember to use the proper integrity checksum found in *js/integrity.sha384* and not copy the one here!

 5. Because the script reads CSS variables, we need to wait until CSS is fully parsed.
 Add an *onload* event to the *body* tag of your HTML: